Harry Arora: Professional career

 Arora has been a partner in London-based commodity trading firm Northlander Commodity Advisors, LLP which specializes in energy trading.
 In 2006, he started his own fund in Greenwich, named ARCIM Advisors (which now is called Alphastrat, LLC).
 He is an independent investment manager with a 25-year track record in finance.

 Political career

 2018 United States House of Representatives election

 In 2018, Arora challenged incumbent U.S. Representative Jim Himes for Connecticut's Fourth District seat in the United States House of Representatives.
 Arora would later lose the election by nearly 23 points.

 Connecticut House of Representatives

 Arora was first elected to the House in a special election on January 21, 2020.
 Arora was re-elected in that November's general election against Democrat Hector Arzeno.
 He served on the Labor & Public Employees, Energy & Technology, and Human Services committees.

 2021 State Elections Enforcement Commission investigation

 On March 3, 2021, the Connecticut State Elections Enforcement Commission launched an investigation against Arora for campaign finance violations.
-On April 12, 2022, Arora's campaign ordered to pay a fine of $800.
+On April 12, 2022, Arora's campaign was ordered to pay a fine of $800.